guibueno/guibueno.github.io/_docs/eval-04-user-tests.markdown

 - do you have any feedback or concern you want to share?
 - would you try and learn a language in this way?

+#### Post-test questionnaire

-After the tests, I sent the (supposedly) **self-assessment videos** to each of the users with a post-test questionnaire to assess:
+A few days after the test session, I sent the **self-assessment videos** to each of the users with a post-test questionnaire to assess:

 - how much learning they believe they have accomplished,
 - how they felt when they saw themselves speaking Portuguese,